Global army of online freelancers remakes outsourcing industry

 | LIPA CITY, Philippines

-LIPA CITY, Philippines Not far from the world of regimented cubicles and headset-toting call centre operators, a quiet revolution is stirring in its slippers.
+LIPA CITY, Philippines Not far from the world of regimented cubicles and headset-toting call center operators, a quiet revolution is stirring in its slippers.

 University librarian Sheila Ortencio, for example, was so poorly paid that half her salary went for childcare, and her meals amounted to dried fish and one fried egg per day.
 Four years on, she juggles two daughters, a husband and two Pomeranians as she catalogues ebooks online from her parents' couch.